-- Census data provided by HUD, or - Methodologically sound surveys.
+- Current census data provided by HUD (no other census data may be used), or - Methodologically sound surveys.

 Both methods are discussed below.

 Census/ACS Data

 When Census Bureau American Community Survey (ACS) data is used to establish the LMI percentage for a population, the appropriate source is a special HUD-generated tabulation of ACS data.